scality/backbeat/docs/metrics.md

 ## Routes

 Routes are organized in the following fashion:
-`/_/metrics/<extension-type>/<site-name>/<metric-type>`
+`/_/metrics/<extension-type>/<location-name>/<metric-type>`

 Where:

 - `<extension-type>` can currently only support `crr` for replication metrics
-- `<site-name>` represents any current sites you have defined.
-If you would like metrics displayed for all sites, use `all`
+- `<location-name>` represents any current destination replication locations you have defined.
+If you would like metrics displayed for all locations, use `all`
 - `<metric-type>` is an optional field.
-Leaving this out will get all metrics available for given extension and site.
+Leaving this out will get all metrics available for given extension and location.
 If you specify a metric type, you will get the metric specified.

-### `/_/metrics/crr/<site-name>`
+### `/_/metrics/crr/<location-name>`

-This route gathers all the metrics below and returns as one JSON object for the specified extension type and site name.
+This route gathers all the metrics below and returns as one JSON object for the specified extension type and locations name.

-### `/_/metrics/crr/<site-name>/backlog`
+### `/_/metrics/crr/<location-name>/backlog`

-This route returns the replication backlog in number of objects and number of total MB for the specified extension type and site name.
-Replication backlog represents the objects that have been queued up to be replicated to another site, but the replication task has not been completed yet for that object.
+This route returns the replication backlog in number of objects and number of total bytes for the specified extension type and location name.
+Replication backlog represents the objects that have been queued up to be replicated to another location, but the replication task has not been completed yet for that object.
+If replication failed for an object, the failed objects metrics are considered backlog.

 **Example Output**:

 ```
 "backlog":{
     "description":"Number of incomplete replication operations (count) and
-    number of incomplete MB transferred (size)",
+    number of incomplete bytes transferred (size)",
     "results":{
         "count":4,
         "size":"6.12"